 Experiment 2 tested whether our findings in Experiment 1 that item-specific and relational encoding strategies reduce the illusion of competence would replicate.
 Importantly, participants in Experiment 2 completed the item-specific and relational tasks aloud rather than silently, which allowed us to ensure that they were consistently and correctly applying their respective strategies at encoding.
 Consistent with Experiment 1, item-specific and relational encoding tasks each reduced the illusion of competence relative to participants in the read-only control group.
 Specifically, item-specific encoding was effective at reducing the illusion on backward and symmetrical pairs, but not on unrelated pairs.
 Relational encoding, however, was similarly effective on backward and symmetrical pairs while also reducing the illusion of competence on unrelated pairs.
 These patterns were further explored via calibration plots, which qualified these patterns.
 We also found that reductions in the illusion of competence primarily reflected increased calibration rather than resolution, as these encoding strategies often reduced gamma on related pairs.
 Thus, findings from Experiment 2 largely replicated patterns reported in Experiment 1, further indicating that item-specific and relational encoding strategies effectively reduce the illusion of competence.
 Additionally, the replication of these patterns provides additional evidence that particpants were correctly applying their respective encoding strategies in Experiment 1.

+Finally, we included a set of cross-experimental analyses which assessed whether JOLs and/or cued-recall rates differed between experiments, as the think-aloud procedure may have influenced either how participants encoded items or processed cues used to inform their judgments.
+Overall, these analyses revealed that while the think-aloud procedure improved recall relative to Experiment 1, these benefits were moderated by pair type, such that only the more difficult backward and unrelated pairs showed this improvement.
+Furthermore, the magnitude of JOLs did not differ between experiments.
+Analysis of calibration plots and mean G similarly revealed that calibration and resolution patterns were consistent across experiments.
+Thus, our inclusion of the think-aloud procedure in Experiment 2 successfully ensured that participants remained attentive to their respective encoding tasks without influencing the magnitude of their JOLs.

 General Discussion